BurraSandeep/wifi_grabber_linux/README.md

 # wifi_grabber_linux
 This is an educational purpose post only.
-I am anot responsible for anything anyt person might this program for.
+I am not responsible for anything any person might this program for.
 This python program at firsts creates an alert message asking the user to update the software.
 But along with the update the wifi passwords are saved to a file and encrypted as word1.txt.aes in /tmp directory
 The program is only for educational purposes
 16th Oct 2018: upload the encrypted file to dropbox